2025 Bar Exam Costs | Fees, Courses, and Smart Ways to Save

 Jurisdictions typically require an additional registration fee for a retake.
 However, some offer a free retake for examinees who reregister within a particular time frame.

 Many jurisdictions have no limit on the number of times you can retake the bar exam.
-Other jurisdictions limit the number of attempts anywhere from 3-6.
-For details, see our retake bar exam page.
+Other jurisdictions limit the number of attempts anywhere from 3 to 6.

 Many jurisdictions accept checks, money orders, or credit cards.
-Online payment via credit card only is becoming more common, while some jurisdictions allow or only allow physical payment.
+Online payment via credit card only is becoming the standard, while some jurisdictions only allow physical payment.

 Scroll to Top